nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 This section covers the application flow and more specific interactions between classes and their methods.
 A overview of the main application logic would be covered first, before addressing several specific application commands.

+:information_source: For simplicity, where there are exceptions being thrown, they will be represented in the diagrams as comments.
+In the actual implementation, exception objects are being initialised and executed.

 ### Main Logic

 The main application logic underlines the main executable conditions that make up the bulk of the application.
 Below is the outline of the logic: